kellylougheed/cicero/README.md

 # Cicero

-An Italian to English dictionary in your browser.

 Learning Italian?
-Read the news with a dictionary open in the same window!
+Tired of reading Italian in your browser and then switching to another window for your dictionary?

+Have your Italian-to-English dictionary in the very same window with this browser extension!
+Read Italian and look up words at the same time without leaving your page.

+Grammar help and Italian definitions also provided when available.

 <img src="http://kellylougheed.com/images/projects/cicero-screenshot.png" alt="Screenshot of the Cicero extension open on an Italian news site" />